radhikamattoo/pythonpuppyplaydate/README.md

 Queries for information of the target node.

 ## LIST
-Queries for the friend list of the target node.
+Queries for the dog list of the target node.

 ## ADDF
 Requests to be added to target node's friend list.